Elsa Garmire

 Elsa Garmire, in the lab at the California Institute of Technology, circa 1969.

 Garmire spent her early career at California Institute of Technology as a senior research fellow.
 Following a couple of years in industry Garmire joined the University of Southern California where she became William Hogue Professor of Electrical Engineering, Professor of Physics, and Director of the Center for Laser Studies.
-In 1995 after 20 years at the University of Southern California, U.S. Garmire moved Dartmouth College where she served two years as dean of the Thayer School of Engineering.
+In 1995 after 20 years at the University of Southern California, Garmire moved Dartmouth College where she served two years as dean of the Thayer School of Engineering.
 She retired in 2016.

-Garmire has also advised government policy makers through service on advisory boards and panels for the Department of Energy, the U.S. Air Force, the National Science Foundation, and the National Academies’ Committee on Science, Engineering and Public Policy.
+Garmire has also advised government policy makers through service on advisory boards and panels for the Department of Energy, the US Air Force, the National Science Foundation, and the National Academies’ Committee on Science, Engineering and Public Policy.
 She has also worked to raise awareness of the need for technical literacy among decision makers.
+She received Society of Women Engineers' Achievement Award, has been a Fulbright Scholar, and is an honorary member of Phi Beta Kappa.

 Garmire served on the OSA Board from 1983-1985 and was elected Vice President in 1991.
-She served as the 1993 President of the society and has been active on many committees.
-In 2019, she was named as an Honorary Member of the society.
+She served as the 1993 President of the Society and has been active on many committees since.
+In 2019, she was named as an Honorary Member of the Society.
+Garmire is currently a member of the Presidential Advisory Committee.

 Multimedia